When it comes to personal finances and budgeting, Personal Capital is a very popular favorite. And with good reason!

-That’s when I turn to GoDaddy Online Bookkeeping (previously called Outright) because it hits all those points for my freelance business.
+That’s when to GoDaddy Bookkeeping (previously called Outright) comes in, because it hits all those points for any freelance business.

-GoDaddy Bookkeeping is a bit simpler to use and more convenient than an accounting program like QuickBooks Self-Employed.
+GoDaddy Bookkeeping is a bit easier to use and more convenient than an accounting program like QuickBooks Self-Employed.
 Which is why I prefer to use GoDaddy’s software over QBSE.

 Here are the details: